eldoriarpg/EMMI/README.md

 ## Implementation

-That sounds nice, but how difficult is the implementation?
+That looks nice, but how difficult is the implementation?

 ### Basic Implementation
-The basic implementation is pretty easy and self explaining:\
+The basic implementation is pretty easy and self explaining:

 Just import: `de.eldoria.emmi.converter`